Updated July 9th, 2021

 5. Produce Positive Content

-One of the best ways to create positive content is to post useful tips, tricks, and ideas for your target audience in the form of free content.
+One of the best ways to create quality content is to post useful tips, tricks, and ideas for your target audience in the form of free content.
 This may feel like giving away free advice, but what you’re actually doing is attracting positive attention.
 If your free content is useful, readers will share it, directing more people to your website – this improves your Google results, exposes your business to new customers and overall improves your online reputation.

 In addition to publishing your own content, seek out blogs and podcasts in your field of expertise and do guest interviews or publish a contributing blog piece.
 This will do wonders for your search rankings and further bolster you as an expert in your field.